 What makes Italian dried pasta so good is that it's made with durum wheat semolina, raised in the Mediterranean sun; it gives the pasta its slightly rough, sauce-clinging texture.

-Somewhat confusingly, pasta can also mean the filling (or ripieno) that goes inside ravioli etc, as well as any kind of dough or batter, or even paste, as in English (ie pasta di mandorle, or almond paste).
+Somewhat confusingly, pasta can also mean the filling that goes inside ravioli etc, as well as any kind of dough or batter, or even paste, as in English (ie pasta di mandorle, or almond paste).
 It also refers to a pastry or the curd of a cheese.

 pasta alla Norma: see Norma